 WHO IS LION MAX SIMMS?

-(From the Official Opening and Ribbon Cutting Ceremony on Sunday, September 6, 1981)
+(Excerpt from the Official Opening and Ribbon Cutting Ceremony on Sunday, September 6, 1981)

 Fellow Lions, how often have we heard that question, "Who is Lion Max Simms"?
-Here we are building a Handicap Camp and naming it after a Lion who probably only 50 per cent of Lions in our District ever knew or met.

 Lion Max Simms was the first District Governor of 41S in 1957-58 and again in 1963-64.
 He was a very active member of his home club, the Corner Brook Lions Club.
 Lion Max was the Council Chairman and was the last International Councillor appointed by Lions International.
 He met and chatted with the founder of Lionism, Melvin Jones, and often made the comment that his association with Lionism was greatly enriched as a result of the meeting with our founder.